CMS-SUS-XPAG/GenLHEfiles/Run2Mechanism/README.md

 The last input that should be provided to the gencontacts, is the qcut values that should be used with your request.
-This value needs to be put in the Generator Fragment, such that Pythia8 will now how to properly match the matrix element and the parton shower.
+This value needs to be put in the Generator Fragment, such that Pythia8 will know how to properly match the matrix element and the parton shower.
 Please note that this is only needed if you have produced several multiplicities of additional partons in the Madgraph step.
 The default for the SUSY group is to produce up to 2 additional partons, so most requests will need to have a corresponding qcut.